 “Offering BRYTER as part of the Legal Innovation and Technology course has been a very positive experience.
 The feedback has been overwhelmingly positive from the 50 students.
 Our students learn a lot about legal theory, and we talk about how technology is changing the work and what junior lawyers can do, but having an interactive session like what we did with BRYTER helps bring home that message.
 The BRYTER workshop showed the students how they can build a digital application to solve a real-world problem facing law firms across the UK.
 It contextualises the lessons we’re teaching, and it helps the students adopt that process-driven mindset that will be so important in their future careers”.

-The students agreed that learning about the software they may use in the future as practising lawyers is beneficial.
+The students agreed that learning about the software they may use in the future as practising lawyers is beneficial, as this will help them in streamlining several tasks, including contract lifecycle management and data breach reporting.
 Anna Colquhoun, a current student at the University of Glasgow and a future trainee with Burness Paull, told us that “It was nice to have a break from ‘black letter law’ and learn about something a bit more practical – i.e. how does technology make life easier for lawyers.
-I liked the BRYTER workshop because it was nice to use some of the software we’ve been learning about”.
+I liked the BRYTER workshop because it was nice to use some of the ESG software and other tools we’ve been learning about”.

 Top three skills for the future lawyer